Blog

 For women who have ever considered being a surrogate, this is to help you to understand how exactly you can carry a child for another woman.

-1. You will have to meet with a licensed psychologist to make sure you are making the best decision for you and your family
+1. You will meet with a licensed psychologist to make sure you are making the best decision for you and your family

 2. The fertility specialist will examine your medical records from previous births and make sure you uterus is in good condition to carry another pregnancy